jlevando/eureka/in_progress/lisa/latimes/latimes_readme.txt

-latimes2-8.csv             ingested to californica stage + prod 10/30/21 -- re-festerized on 10/30/21; License and repository name are correct  (300 rows) latimes2-9.csv             ingested to californica stage + prod 11/02/21 -- re-festerized on 11/02/21; License and repository name are correct  (## rows) latimes2-10.csv            ingested to californica stage + prod 11/03/21 -- re-festerized on 11/02/21; License and repository name are correct  (287 rows) latimes2_supplement.csv    ingesting to californica stage on 11/12/21; next up prod -- re-festerized on 11/12/21; License and repository name is correct  (1 row) (renamed from latimes2_failed.csv since the name was really distracting when trying to troubleshoot problems since the file seemed to be self-describing as a failure) latimes3.csv               ingested to californica prod on 5/22/21; NEED to ingest to stage -- festerized 5/22/21; License and repository name are correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21; NEED to ingest to stage -- festerized; License and repository name are correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21; NEED to ingest to stage -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingesting to californica prod on 5/25/21; NEED to ingest to stage  -- re-festerized 5/25/21, added value for License, repository name is correct (192 rows) latimes8.csv                    -- re-festerized on 5/25/21, added value for License, respository name is correct (60 rows)
+latimes2-8.csv             ingested to californica stage + prod 10/30/21 -- re-festerized on 10/30/21; License and repository name are correct  (300 rows) latimes2-9.csv             ingested to californica stage + prod 11/02/21 -- re-festerized on 11/02/21; License and repository name are correct  (## rows) latimes2-10.csv            ingested to californica stage + prod 11/03/21 -- re-festerized on 11/02/21; License and repository name are correct  (287 rows) latimes2_supplement.csv    ingested to californica stage on 11/12/21; ingested to prod 11/13/21 -- re-festerized on 11/12/21; License and repository name is correct  (1 row) (renamed from latimes2_failed.csv since the name was really distracting when trying to troubleshoot problems since the file seemed to be self-describing as a failure) latimes3.csv               ingested to californica prod on 5/22/21; NEED to ingest to stage -- festerized 5/22/21; License and repository name are correct  (3001 rows) latimes4.csv               ingested to californica prod on 5/23/21; ingested to stage 11/13/21 -- festerized; License and repository name are correct  (2994 rows) latimes5.csv               ingested to californica prod on 5/23/21; ingesting to stage 11/15/21 -- festerized 5/23/21; License and repository name are correct (2996 rows) latimes6.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- festerized 5/24/21; License and repository name are correct (3000 rows) latimes7.csv               ingested to californica prod on 5/24/21; NEED to ingest to stage -- re-festerized on 5/24/21, License and repository value are correct (2794 rows) latimes7_failed_new.csv    ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized 5/25/21; License and repository name are correct (192 rows) latimes8.csv               ingested to californica prod on 5/25/21; NEED to ingest to stage -- re-festerized on 5/25/21; License and respository name are correct (60 rows)

 * Action Log *

 11/12/21 - (Lisa) Updated my local version of festerize to Festerize v0.4.2, but that did not fix the problem with latimes2_supplement.csv.
 Instead I used the Web form to re-festerize it.
 I am now ingesting it into californica-stage, and I'm surprised to see it's going very very very slowly.
+Next up is loading in current CSVs to stage for

+- latimes3.csv
+- IN PROGRESS - latimes5.csv
+- latimes6.csv
+- latimes7.csv
+- latimes7_failed_new.csv
+- latimes8.csv

+Reviewing all latimes csvs for item status is not equal to 'completed.' latimes1.csv was all 'completed' same with latimes2-1.csv through latimes2-7.csv latimes2-8 had multiple item statuses so i am separating them into different files. latimes2-8_dupes.csv now has all the items that are marked as duplicating other items that are already published.
+These items will not be published. latimes2-8_in_progress.csv contains the items with the status "in progress" and I looked in DLCS and the sample of 3 items that I looked at were all still "in_progress". latimes2-8.csv now only contains the files that are "completed". latimes2-9_dupes.csv now has all the items that are marked as duplicating other items that are already published.
+These items will not be published. latimes2-9_in_progress.csv contains 2 items with the status "in progress" and I looked in DLCS both still "in_progress" latimes2-9_needs_review.csv has items with the status "needs review" in DLCS.
+I reviewed all of these in DLCS and they look like files that won't be published. but i'll need to check in with Martha and Claudia when I've got the other things cleaned up. latimes2-9.csv now only contains the files that are "completed".
+Now looking at latimes2-10.csv
+Moving on to look at other csvs for item status to get them all sorted into groups before moving forward.
+"in_progress" CSVs items might need to be reviewed in more detail.

+11/15/21 - ingesting into stage latimes5.csv.

+11/13/21 - moved on to ingest latimes4.csv into stage - completed; solr reindexed for ursus-stage on 11/15/21

+October - November 2021 - Lisa working on understanding difficulties with festerize workflow.
+Lisa had to update her festerize and that required some cleanup of old Python and Festerize files (did this cleanup synchronously with Mark); Library computing infrastructure had a massive outage on 10/21/21.
+Additionally, when working together, Mark and Lisa determined that  the CSVs with ~3000 rows are too large for current festerize workflow (but the underlying problem we think is a timeout for the ingest fester service).
+We tried with 100 rows and it worked; so maybe try with 500 rows, and if that works, try splitting the csvs into smaller portions.

 10/25/21 - Began trying to pick up where I left off in May 2021; needed help with festerize and had to change number of rows per CSV since Fester is now timing out when trying to run the 3000 row CSVs.
 Broke latimes2.csv into 10 batches.